 Staff Benefits Fund

-The Staff Benefits Fund is divided into Fund Accounts for the Pension Reserve and for the Self-Insured Plans, which are the Long Term Disability Income Plan and the Dental Plan.
+The Staff Benefits Fund is divided into Fund Accounts for the Pension Reserve, and for each of the Self-Insured Plans, which are the Long Term Disability Income Plan and the Dental Plan.

 The Trust Fund records gifts and bequests received which may be used in their entirety along with net investment income earned on these funds, according to donor restrictions.
 The majority of these funds are used for scholarships, bursaries, awards, loans, and other scholarly activities.